miahuang1/Web_Map_Application/README.md

 # Acknowledgment

-I want to acknoledge Professor Zhao and TA Liz for helping create this lab and help slove the problem when I need.
+I want to acknowledge Professor Zhao and TA Liz for helping create this lab and help solve the problem when I need.